lgamerlive/presearch-bot/README.md

 # Presearch bot (Cleo)
 > A open-source, easy to use bot to make money with [presearch](https://presearch.com/signup?rid=4334054)

-FILES COMING SOON

 ### Introduction
 Hello, world!

 Not that long ago, [Presearch](https://presearch.com/signup?rid=4334054) got announced to the world, a search engine what gives you free crypto.
-The search engine it selves sucks, but what I invented doesn't.
+The search engine it selves sucks, but what I made doesn't.
 This is Cleo, the Presearch bot.
 The only working one (currently).
 Why did I call it Cleo?
 I don't know.

 This tool allows you to: